jouellnyc/BB-ESP32-KIOSK/README.md

 #### What
-- Build your own kiosk for your favorite baseball team on a tiny device:
+- Build your own kiosk for your favorite baseball team:
-  LilyGo Watch, LilyGo 2.4 ESP32 or Use a ThingVerse Model.
+  LilyGo Watch, LilyGo 2.4 ESP32 or ThingVerse Model using an ESP32 DevKit.
 - If it's gametime the kiosk will refresh every 120 seconds.
 - If no game it will wait a few hours and retry.